trietvuive/BaseballProject/README.md

 # BaseballProject
- Application to simulate the MLB for multiple seasons
+My first CS project in 10th grade.
+An application to simulate the MLB for multiple seasons using Java.